sst/sst/www/docs/config.md

 }
 ```

-A Lambda environment variable is added to the function, named `SST_PARAM_USER_UPDATED_TOPIC` with the value of the topic name.
+A Lambda environment variable is added to the function, named `SST_Parameter_value_USER_UPDATED_TOPIC` with the value of the topic name.

 ---